git773/EDC-edsInput/README.md

 ReactDOM.unmountComponentAtNode(this.container);
 ```

 And the most interesting of all is `updateView()` which interfaces directly with the React component and renders it when the `notifyOutputChanged()` is called.
+First you should get fresh value and label from the context, and then pass those on to your React component.

 ```
+this.props.value = context.parameters.value.raw || undefined;
+this.props.label = context.parameters.label.raw || undefined;
 ReactDOM.render(
     React.createElement(
         edsInputWrap,